 Our dental screening program screens school children in JK, SK, Grade 2 and Grade 7 for dental health.
 When we identify a child who has dental care needs, we will provide information and resources to parents and guardians to support early treatment and care.
 This screening is not intended to replace routine visits to a dental health professional.

-Lambton Public Health provides vision screening for children in Senior Kindergarten (SK) for early detection of eye conditions or issues that could affect your child’s ability to see and learn at school.
-The screening is not intended to replace routine visits to an eye health professional.
+Lambton Public Health provides annual vision screening for children in Senior Kindergarten (SK) for early detection of eye conditions or issues that could affect your child’s ability to see and learn at school.
+The screening consists of 3 simple tests: a letter chart to check visual acuities (HVOT), looking at shapes with 3D glasses to check how the eyes work together (Randot), and a photo taken with an autorefractor to measure the eyes.
+This screening is not intended to replace comprehensive eye exams from an optometrist.
+See your health-care provider if you think your child may have vision problems or find an eye doctor in your community.
 Annual visits to your optometrist are covered by OHIP for anyone 19 years old and younger.

 Our staff are trained to provide health education in schools on a variety of topics, and schools will frequently ask us to come and deliver sessions on important or emerging health topics.
 We also work to build capacity of school boards, schools and individual educators to deliver teaching informed by the most current understanding of health topics.

 Our environmental health program routinely inspects food preparation areas in schools and daycares, and we receive regular reports of water quality in schools to help reduce the risk of food and water-borne disease.
 We will also conduct inspections of infection control and prevention practices as needs arise.
 We also complete mandatory inspections for compliance with the SFOA, 2017 and work closely with schools to implement initiatives (strategies within the school and assist with policy development) so they are compliant.

 Student Nutrition Program